npgsql/doc/doc/migration-3.0.md

   `NpgsqlDataReader.GetProviderSpecificValue` or even better, the generic `NpgsqlDataReader.GetFieldValue<T>`.
 * Removed the feature where Npgsql automatically "dereferenced" a resultset of refcursors into multiple resultsets (this was used to emulate returning multiple resultsets from stored procedures).
+Note that if your function needs to return a single resultset, it should be simply returning a table rather than a cursor (see `RETURNS TABLE`).
   See [#438](https://github.com/npgsql/npgsql/issues/438).
 * Removed the AlwaysPrepare connection string parameter
 * Removed the Encoding connection string parameter, which was obsolete and unused anyway